mithunkumarc/learning-css-ui/inheritance/ReadMe.md

 both div.p and span both inherit font-size from body

-Note: Not all styles are inherited , only styles related to text are inherited.
+Note: Not all styles are inherited , only styles related to text(fonts) are inherited.
 Borders, padding and margins are not inherited.

 reference : http://tutorials.jenkov.com/css/inheritance.html